 David Fox starts doing classic dirty landlord tricks like directing his workmen to be slow to repair the elevators, and having Anna fired.
 After walking up five flights of stairs, a sweaty Zane demands Harvey resolve the dispute immediately.
 Donna and Louis agree.

 When Harvey questions how he has alienated everyone at the firm to the point where he is MAKING HIS OWN PHOTOCOPIES, OMG, Donna suggests he misses Mike, and he should call him for advice.
 Instead, Harvey puts his Mike Ross Thinking Cap on, and comes up with the idea to have the clinic launch a class action suit against David Fox on behalf of all the affected maintenance staff.

 Harvey gives Donna the satisfaction of delivering the lawsuit and making a deal with David Fox to avoid it.
 Fox agrees to have Anna rehired and to pay her and her co-workers properly, in exchange for free legal services from Harvey for one year.
 Fox wants to make a dinner date with Donna part of the negotiation, but she refuses and tells him to write up the new agreement because she has better things to do with her time.
 Advantage Donna.

 Kim Moritsugu is a Toronto novelist and sometime TV show recapper.
-Her latest novel The Showrunner, now available from your favourite bookseller, is a darkly humourous, suspenseful Hollywood-noir novel about female ambition inside the TV biz that an advance reviewer called a “sophisticated, compelling, and surprisingly complex drama.”
+Her latest novel The Showrunner, now available from your favourite bookseller, is a darkly humourous, suspenseful Hollywood-noir novel about female ambition inside the TV biz that a reviewer called a “sophisticated, compelling, and surprisingly complex drama.”
 Check out its book trailer here: